Safeguarding Your Physique: A Complete Guide to Avoiding Common Bodybuilding Injuries

 • Using a pain-free range of motion and weight loads

-• Take extended rest from any exercises aggravating the cuff.
+• Take extended rest from any exercises aggravate the cuff.

 Undergo prompt medical evaluation for severe pain or weakness to determine if therapy, anti-inflammatories, or surgery are warranted.